nitrite/nitrite-doc/java-sdk/transaction.md

 order: 11
 ---

-A transaction is a unit of work that is performed against a database.
-Transactions are units or sequences of work accomplished in a logical order, whether in a manual fashion by a user or automatically by some sort of a database program.
 A transaction is a single logical unit of work which accesses and possibly modifies the contents of a database.
 Transactions access data using read and write operations.

 Nitrite supports transactional operations on its collections and repositories.
 A transaction can be committed or rolled back.
 Once a transaction is committed, all the changes are persisted to the disk.
 If a transaction is rolled back, all the changes are discarded.